govuk-vue/govuk-vue-docs/content/2.components/header.md

 ## Adding a service name

+:gv-warning-text{text="Showing the service name in the header is deprecated in GOV.UK Frontend and will be removed in the next breaking release.
+Use the Service navigation component instead."}

 Use the `service-name` prop or slot to include your service name in the header.

 ```vue